siemens/LightweightCmpRa/README.md

 # Lightweight CMP client CLI application

-This repository provides a CLI-based CMP client application for demonstration and test purposes that implements the [Lightweight CMP Profile]( https://datatracker.ietf.org/doc/draft-ietf-lamps-lightweight-cmp-profile/).
+This repository provides a CLI-based CMP client application in Java for demonstration and test purposes that implements the [Lightweight CMP Profile]( https://datatracker.ietf.org/doc/draft-ietf-lamps-lightweight-cmp-profile/).